tedneward/Azgaarnoth/Creatures/Hippogriff.md

 Dragons, griffons, and wyverns have a taste for hippogriff meat and frequently prey on these creatures.

-***Flying Mounts.***.
-A hippogriff raised in captivity can be trained to be a faithful companion and mount.
+***Flying Mounts.*** A hippogriff raised in captivity can be trained to be a faithful companion and mount.
 Of all the creatures that can serve as flying mounts, hippogriffs are among the easiest to train and the most loyal once trained properly.

 >### Hippogriff
 >*Large monstrosity, unaligned*